Cocos (Keeling) Islands: World War II

 During World War II, the cable station was once again a vital link.
 The Cocos were valuable for direction finding by the Y service, the worldwide intelligence system used during the war.

 Allied planners noted that the islands might be seized as an airfield for German planes and as a base for commerce raiders operating in the Indian Ocean.
 Following Japan's entry into the war, Japanese forces occupied neighbouring islands.
 To avoid drawing their attention to the Cocos cable station and its islands' garrison, the seaplane anchorage between Direction and Horsburgh islands was not used.
 Radio transmitters were also kept silent, except in emergencies.

-After the Fall of Singapore in 1942, the islands were administered from Ceylon (Sri Lanka), and West and Direction Islands were placed under Allied military administration.
+After the Fall of Singapore in 1942, the islands were administered from Ceylon and West and Direction Islands were placed under Allied military administration.
 The islands' garrison initially consisted of a platoon from the British Army's King's African Rifles, located on Horsburgh Island, with two 6 in guns to cover the anchorage.
 The local inhabitants all lived on Home Island.
 Despite the importance of the islands as a communication centre, the Japanese made no attempt either to raid or to occupy them and contented themselves with sending over a reconnaissance aircraft about once a month.